PhD Programme Director

 We offer supervision across a wide range of subjects, reflecting the Department’s strength in depth in Comparative Politics, International Relations and Political Theory.

-Comparative Politics topics for which supervision is available include: political parties, institutions and change; elections and voting; comparative constitutionalism; gender; lesbian, gay, bisexual and transgender (LGBT) politics; human rights; political communication; political economy; politics and popular culture; environmental policy; migration policy; welfare policy.
+Comparative Politics topics for which supervision is available include: political parties, institutions and change; elections and voting; comparative constitutionalism; gender; lesbian, gay, bisexual and transgender (LGBT) politics; human rights; political communication; political economy; politics and popular culture; environmental policy; energy policy; migration policy; welfare policy.
 We have particular expertise in the politics of USA; China; Europe, including Scotland, the United Kingdom, Germany, Italy, Greece, the European Union; Russia; Latin America.

 In Political Theory we can supervise PhD theses on: contemporary Anglo-American political philosophy; contemporary social theory; the history of political thought; human nature and politics; ethics and international politics; cosmopolitanism; distributive justice; feminist theory.